mk590901/Jetpack-Compose-Kotlin-Bridge/README.md

 # Jetpack Compose 🔄 Kotlin interaction

-_The repository contains an application that implements a bridge between @Composite code and Kotlin objects that implement business logic without any direct connection with the GUI_
+_The repository contains an application that implements a bridge between @Composable code and Kotlin objects that implement business logic without any direct connection with the GUI_

 ## Introduction